kocsismate/templater/README.md

 ##Suggested working method:

-Copy your original templates from your project's template directory to a safe location (e.g. name the folder as "my-converted-templates".
+Copy your original templates from your project's template directory to a safe location (e.g. name the folder as "my-converted-templates").
 Then make another backup of it (e.g.: name it as "my-original-templates").
 Now you can use Templater to modify your files in the "my-converted-templates" directory.
 Finally start "merging" your new templates with the original ones in your project.
 Remember to check for partial conversions!
 If you have to re-convert the tags, you can replace "my-converted-templates" with "my-original-templates" without affecting your manually converted tags.